Senegal

 Food Allergies/Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary requirements should bring appropriate foods with them for those times when their needs cannot be met.
 Announced meal times are always approximate depending on how the day unfolds.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.

-TRANSPORTATION: We will be using a small, air-conditioned, coach with a local driver.
+TRANSPORTATION: We will be using a small, air-conditioned coach or a standard passenger van with a local driver.
 The leader will arrange a seating rotation.
-Participants should be able and willing to ride in any seat in our tour vehicles.
+Participants should be able to ride in any seat in tour vehicles.

 Last updated Nov 15, 2023